4th Conference on Prolonging Working Life, 15-16 April 2027 Helsinki

 No registration fee

 There is no registration fee neither for the On-line participants or On-site participants.
 Also lunch and coffee are covered by the Organizers.
-However naturally the On-site participants need to cover their travel and accomodation costs themselves.
+However the On-site participants need to cover their travel and accommodation costs themselves.

 Topics